 - Discrimination Awards to increase

-- Brexit and an increase in race related incidents
+- Brexit and an increase in race related incident

 - Chelsea pay off and apology for former club doctor